Skip to main content

 Former journalism student Steve Elliott (left) receives his pen in the Mark Finley Newswriting Competition from Professors Bick Lewis (center) and Phil Mangelsdorf.

 The School of Journalism — originally known as the Department of Journalism — officially began operations in January 1951, with Douglas D. Martin serving as its first head.
 Prior to achieving departmental status, journalism courses were part of the Department of English curriculum.
-The faculty members who led the program were seasoned journalists themselves before transitioning into academia, bringing real-world experience into the classroom.
-Douglas Martin, a Pulitzer Prize winner with the Detroit Free Press, set the foundation for the department’s success.
+Martin, a Pulitzer Prize winner with the Detroit Free Press, set the foundation for the department’s success.

 In 1964, the department received accreditation for the first time, a distinction it has maintained ever since, ensuring that it meets the highest national standards for teaching, research, and service.
-Today, the University of Arizona's journalism program is one of just 109 accredited programs in the United States and one of only two accredited programs in the state, underscoring its longstanding commitment to excellence in preparing the next generation of journalists.
+Today, the University of Arizona's journalism program is one of just 120 accredited programs in the United States — a recognition that underscores our longstanding commitment to excellence in preparing the next generation of journalists.

 Community Journalism

-Mangelsdorf and George Ridge, the program’s fifth head, were responsible for bringing the historic Tombstone Epitaph to the UA in 1975, giving students the chance to publish a real community newspaper.
-A year later, Jacqueline E. Sharkey founded El Independiente, the only bilingual newspaper in the country produced by journalism students for a real community on a regular basis.
+Mangelsdorf and George Ridge, the program’s fifth head, were responsible for bringing the historic Tombstone Epitaph to the UA in 1975, giving students the chance to publish a community newspaper.
+A year later, Jacqueline E. Sharkey founded El Independiente, the only bilingual newspaper in the country produced by journalism students for a community on a regular basis.
 In 2012, the publication moved from a newspaper to a magazine format and shortened the name to El Inde in late 2019.
-Recently, the publication has moved to a digital platform as a webzine or e-zine.
+The publication then moved to a digital platform as a webzine, or e-zine.

 Changes in classroom technology mirrored the changes in the journalism industry.
-The hum from video display terminals replaced the banging of typewriter keys in 1971, and by the mid-1980s, students working on the school’s community newspapers reveled in the new last typesetting system.
+The hum from video display terminals replaced the banging of typewriter keys in 1971.
+And by the mid-1980s, students working on the school’s community newspapers reveled in the new typesetting system.
 In 1979, the department moved into new quarters in the renovated basement of the Selim Franklin Building, which provided more space for instructional laboratories.

-In 2023, the School of Journalism took a major step forward with the launch of its first Broadcast-Podcast Studio.
-This cutting-edge facility is designed to provide students with hands-on experience in a professional media environment.
-Equipped with state-of-the-art technology found in many top-tier newsrooms, the studio includes studio cameras, monitors, switchboards, lighting units, podcast-friendly microphones, and a master control room.
+In 2023, the School of Journalism took a major step forward with the launch of our Broadcast-Podcast Studio.
+Equipped with state-of-the-art technology found in many top-tier newsrooms, the studio includes cameras, monitors, switchboards, lighting units, podcast-friendly microphones and a master control room.
 This new resource empowers students to create high-quality broadcast and podcast content while developing the technical skills necessary for success in today’s fast-evolving media landscape.
+In 2026, the School launched a crowdfunding campaign in celebration of its 75th anniversary to raise funds for updated camera and audio equipment that further supports hands-on learning and student productions.

 Closure Threat

-The program encountered its biggest challenge in 1994-96, when university administrators threatened it with closure.
-The number of faculty and students declined during those years.
-The threat passed, thanks to more than 1,000 students, alumni, news executives and community leaders who defended the program.
+The program encountered its biggest challenge to date in 1994-96, when University administrators threatened it with closure.
+The number of faculty and students had declined during those years.
+The threat passed, thanks to more than 1,000 students, alumni, news executives and community leaders, who defended the program.
 The department began to rebuild, but losses were suffered due to the months-long battle.
 Student enrollment dropped to a low of about 180 undergraduates.
 A university-wide hiring freeze compounded by a spate of retirements took the faculty size to just four full-timers at its lowest point.

 Faculty suspended admission to the graduate program to be able to serve the undergraduate students and to create a new graduate curriculum.
 Student enrollment climbed and new faculty were hired.

-In 2004, the program moved into the $17 million Louise Foucar Marshall Building, a space complete with classrooms and labs capable of handling the future needs of a department full of teaching and research faculty, plus hundreds of students working in print, television and digital media.
+In 2004, the program moved into the $17 million Louise Foucar Marshall Building, a space complete with classrooms and labs capable of handling the future needs of a department full of teaching and research faculty, plus hundreds of students working across media platforms.

 Growth and Change

-After this, enrollment grew to more than 500 undergraduates, with 16 permanent faculty members and nearly a dozen part-time faculty.
-The faculty included the leader of a Pulitzer Prize-winning investigation, a New York Times bestselling author, the former chief international correspondent for The Associated Press, and the winner of top awards from Investigative Reporters and Editors and the Society of Professional Journalists for international reporting.
+After this, the School’s enrollment and faculty grew.
+The faculty included the leader of a Pulitzer Prize-winning investigation, a New York Times bestselling author, the former chief international correspondent for The Associated Press and the winner of top awards from Investigative Reporters and Editors and the Society of Professional Journalists for international reporting.

-Two faculty members named national Journalism Teacher of the Year, an award sponsored by the Association for Education in Journalism and Mass Communication.
-It is the most prestigious award in journalism education.
+Two faculty members were named national Journalism Teacher of the Year, an award sponsored by the Association for Education in Journalism and Mass Communication.

 The graduate program welcomed its first class back in 2008, offering the master of arts in journalism as well as dual degrees with five other programs on campus.
 That same year the department became the School of Journalism.